 Any distribution of the Sovaldi Units to the Belarus Recipient is subject to the Belarus Recipient agreeing that only patients infected with HCV that reside in Belarus will receive such Sovaldi Units

 MoLHSA will not supply any Sovaldi Units with an expired shelf life.
+MoLHSA shall ensure that the Sovaldi Units are maintained at the temperature displaying on the product and carton label (whether while in storage or in transport).

 MoLHSA will indemnify and hold harmless Gilead, for any loss, liability, damage or expense resulting from any claim arising from the use, distribution, storage or handling of the Sovaldi Units by MoLHSA, the Belarus Recipient, or any other third party.

-MoLHSA shall enter into agreement with Belarus Recipient consistent with the provisions provided in this notice, and therefore Belarus Recipient shall be responsible for providing drug safety reports with respect to such Sovaldi Units as set forth in Section 7.1 of the HCV Agreement.
-Accordingly MoLHSA through agreement with Belarus Recipient shall ensure the Belarus Recipient provides such drug safety reports to the MoLHSA, consistent with the terms set forth in Section 7.1 of the HCV Agreement.
+MoLHSA shall enter into agreement with Belarus Recipient consistent with the provisions provided in this notice, and under which agreement Belarus Recipient shall be responsible for providing drug safety reports with respect to such Sovaldi Units to MoLHSA sufficient to enable MoLHSA to comply with Section 7.1 of the HCV Agreement.
+MoLHSA will remain responsible for the traceability of the Sovaldi Units and, and upon request from Gilead, reasonably assist Gilead in the implementation of any recall of the Sovaldi Units, or in connection with any other reconciliation or traceability activity that Gilead reasonably deems necessary with respect to the Sovaldi Units.

 The Sovaldi Units are not being provided as an inducement or reward for the purchase, use or recommendation of any pharmaceutical product manufactured or marketed by Gilead or affiliates of Gilead, or to promote such products.